 I have been a participant and keen observer of the Australian political landscape since my student union days.
-My late grandfather, Tom Gibson and his daughter, my amazing mother, have been the defining political influences on me.
-A keen sense of social justice and fairness characterise us and I am proud to carry on the family tradition.
+My late grandfather, Tom Gibson and his daughter, my amazing mother (who died on March 20, 2020) have been the defining political influences on me.
+A keen sense of social justice and fairness characterise our mob and I am proud to carry on the family tradition.
 Tom Gibson was a member of the Australian Communist Party and ran a butcher shop in the Prahran Markets in Melbourne in the fifties.
 I have an almost spiritual sense of place in the markets; I was there when I was very little.

 How have we let ourselves become economic units?
 Why are we so badly served by our mass media?
 Why is the public interest now all about buying things?